Artur-T-Malas/book-notes/README.md

 For all users:
 - [X] See a list of highest rated books and their rating (average of all user ratings)
-- [ ] See a list of most commonly rated books and their rating (average of all user ratings)
+- [X] See a list of most commonly rated books and their rating (count of all user ratings)

 For logged in users:
 - [ ] add an option to add, edit and remove notes and ratings to books (only verified)